Hamidalavi/examid-gaming-journey/README.md

 17. I raised the height of the table (or I lowered the height of the seat), then I opened my **armpits** since I bought a **SkyPAD Wallhack SP-004 Glass Gaming Mousepad** and became a **full arm** player; because I didn't want to raise my shoulders anymore.
 As a result, I played with the best speed and freedom of action and less arm friction while aming
 18. These two fators **reaction** and **smoothness** are very important.
 I tried hard to learn these factors and my aim became very fast and smooth like other pro players
 19. I could click on objects or items in most types of games, especially MMORPGs, without accidentally moving the game window by **rotating my wrist on the Y-axis while keeping the thumb muscle area close to the mouse pad**.
 I was able to perform both **reactive** and **focused** clicks without moving the mouse
+20. While gaming on the keyboard, I kept my thumb muscle close to the base, maintaining a compact grip.
+This prevented my pinky from getting fatigued and smoothed out the tension line between my hand and pinky finger.
+At the same time, my fingers were positioned far enough forward to hit every key effortlessly (no need to lift my hand at all).
+That means I was rotating my wrist along the Y-axis to bring the thumb muscle closer to the keyboard.
+At times, it was even positioned near the mouse pad
-20. Now I'm **focusing on enemies** instead of center dot, crosshair, environment and movements in any pov (hipfire, ADS, strafe, leaning, mounting a gun, tac stance and etc).
+21. Now I'm **focusing on enemies** instead of center dot, crosshair, environment and movements in any pov (hipfire, ADS, strafe, leaning, mounting a gun, tac stance and etc).
 I can play shooter games even without crosshair; it just indicates the middle of the monitor, the main thing is focusing on every pixel you want to do
-21. Blinking is like changing the magazine of a gun.
+22. Blinking is like changing the magazine of a gun.
 My eyes are always open when I focus on the enemy.
 When I'm done, I relieve eye fatigue with a wink
-22. Finally, **the brain optimized the hand and fingers' movements** and now my entire focus is on the game
+23. Finally, **the brain optimized the hand and fingers' movements** and now my entire focus is on the game
-23. Congratulations, Examid is now going to be a Pro Player at **mouse and keyboard**
+24. Congratulations, Examid is now going to be a Pro Player at **mouse and keyboard**

 ---